 Medical - With two 24 hour medical centres onsite, and a fully stocked pharmacy, we can help with a huge amount of ailments and afflictions; the main centre is within Hilltop this year, just inside the campsite, and there is a satellite centre on the main drag in Downtown.
 If you or a friend find yourselves in urgent need of medical assistance, and cannot make your own way to these medical centres, please find your nearest steward or Boomtown representative immediately and they will get one of the onsite ambulances to you as soon as possible.

-However you’re choosing to come to the festival this year, make sure you plan your journey in advance!
+How ever you’re choosing to come to the festival this year, make sure you plan your journey in advance!
 If you haven’t made arrangements yet please consider taking one of the greener public transport options like our coach service (from over 50 locations!) or catch the train and make use of our shuttle.
-If you do decide to drive - don’t forget to buy your car pass by the 21st June and check out GoCarShare to find people looking for lifts.
+If you do decide to drive - check out GoCarShare to find people looking for lifts.

 National Express operate our coach service which travels right to the city gates from over 50 locations around the UK direct.
 Coaches arrive on Wednesday, Thursday or Friday and all depart for home on Monday.

-Any type of ticket holder can purchase a coach pass from our ticket page here, there are seats still available to book from all locations.
+Any type of ticket holder can purchase a coach pass, there are seats still available to book from all locations.

 Once you have booked via TheTicketSellers you will receive an e-ticket 7 days prior to the date of travel from National Express which includes all your travel information – simply print this out and present to the driver.
 Make sure you keep it in a safe place for use on your Monday return journey!